ritish-behera/VSD-PhysicalDesign/README.md

 ![place3](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/7818c094-6238-4e35-aa24-dc0cce6b3a4e)

-This ends the placement phase of the flow.
+By following these steps, the placement phase in the OpenLANE flow is completed, ensuring that cells are optimally arranged to meet design specifications and constraints.

 ## Cell Design and Characterization Flow
 Moving a bit apart from the flow in openLANE, we will discuss about the library cell characterization and respective design flow as cells are the basic block behind all the netlist,floorplan and placement.